ray-project/ray/doc/source/ray-overview/examples.rst

     .. grid-item-card:: :bdg-secondary:`Code example`
         :class-item: gallery-item

-        .. button-ref:: /ray-air/examples/huggingface_text_classification

-            How to use Ray AIR to run Hugging Face Transformers fine-tuning on a text classification task

-    .. grid-item-card:: :bdg-secondary:`Code example`
-        :class-item: gallery-item

         .. button-ref:: /ray-air/examples/gptj_deepspeed_fine_tuning

             How to use Ray AIR to run Hugging Face Transformers with DeepSpeed for fine-tuning a large model